juliangav/www.julian.is/site/content/articles/2019-08-19-pragmatic-design-principles.md

 My goal was clear: instill a user-centric culture where design decisions are based on user needs, data, & best practices.

-Within the first month, we created the baseline for our design system to automate UI decisions, set up a dashboard of KPIs to track our success, and established an inclusive design process that allowed us to effectively get designs out the door.

-Things seemed to be going well... until I was punched in the face by reality — the team was no longer making design decisions to the taste of upper management, they were now making decisions to my taste.
-I was the new HiPPO.
-(Cue the horror face meme.)

 <blockquote>
   <p>...until I was punched in the face by reality — the team was no longer making design decisions to the taste of upper management, they were now making decisions to my taste.
 I was the new HiPPO.
 </p>
 </blockquote>

+Within the first month at the helm of design, we created the baseline for our design system to automate UI decisions, set up a dashboard of KPIs to track our success, and established an inclusive design process that allowed us to effectively get designs out the door.

+Things seemed to be going well... until I was punched in the face by reality — the team was no longer making design decisions to the taste of upper management, they were now making decisions to my taste.
+I was the new HiPPO.
+(Cue the horror face meme.)

-Although we made progress throughout the first few months, we were still missing an important piece to our design process: a set of user-centric & practical design principles that gave the team guidance & autonomy in making optimal design decisions.
+Although we made progress throughout the first few months, we were still missing an important piece to our design process: a set of user-centric & pragmatic design principles that gave the team guidance & autonomy in making optimal design decisions.

 (Related: [A/B Testing Design — Lessons Learned](/article/ab-testing-lessons-learned/))